sbhakim/zebra/README.md

 ## Artifacts

-The aggregated results are committed under `generated/` — roughly 100 kB, which is enough to check every number in the paper without re-running the grid.
+The aggregated results for the paired grid are committed under `generated/` — about 160 kB, enough to check the grid without re-running it.
 The 828 per-run files (225 MB) and the corpus are not; `generated/README.md` says what they are and how to regenerate them.

 ## Quick start